alakajam-team/alakajam/articles/faq.md

 Alakajam's Feedback Score uses a secret recipe transmitted from father to son since 50 generations!
 Its details are kept vague on purpose, but you might want to know that:

 * Both ratings & comments make you gain points
-* Unranked entries are worth **as much points** as Solo/Team ones, despite the lack of ratings.
+* Unranked entries are worth **as many points** as Solo/Team ones, despite the lack of ratings.
 * Each team member gains points independently.
 That means two team members can rate the same game, and both of them will make the feedback score increase.
-* Very short, effortless comments gain less points.
+* Very short, effortless comments gain fewer points.

 The general rule being: don't overthink it, just spend a nice time playing & reviewing games!